I clearly cannot let go of Mardi Gras. I promise you one day that I will be there.

 1. I would gain the weight of two elephants if I lived there.
 The food is fantastic.
 For example, I refuse to eat oysters.
 I will try them upon request, however, it typically slides down with a gag and a tummy rumble.
 New Orleans is the only place I have found myself not only tolerating oysters, but absolutely ecstatic about them.
 Granted, they are grilled with parmesan and butter.

 2. If I were ever to attend Mardi Gras I would insist on wearing a chastity belt.
 Not to prevent myself from making poor decisions, but to keep nasty little hands away from my lady bits.

-I visited the famous Pat O’Brien’s for a Hurricane (a delicious drink that I enjoyed while someone else I know broke out in hives after consuming).
+I visited the famous Pat O’Brien’s for a Hurricane drink.
 While posing for a photo by some random fountain, a gentleman walked by and raked my special part with his fingers.

 So perhaps next year I will finally fulfill my dream of going to Mardi Gras.
 With oysters and Po’Boys in one hand, Hurricane in another, and a chastity belt one size up to make room for my growing belly.

 I will also be wearing these edible beads I created.
 No flashing required.

 Here is What You Need For Edible Bead Necklaces

 - a drill

 - clean drill bits (these are the parts you attach to the front of the drill that spin in a spiral and create the hole, for you non-handy people out there. you know who you are.)